Guts/mkdocs-rss-plugin/docs/configuration.md

 - `as_creation`: meta tag name to use as creation date.
 Default to False.
 - `as_update`: meta tag name to use as update date.
 Default to False.
 - `datetime_format`: datetime format.
 Default to "%Y-%m-%d %H:%M".
+- `default_timezone`: timezone to use by default to make aware datetimes.
+Default: "UTC".

 #### Example